AnOnionAi/library/README.md

 Continuous Updates: The field of AI is ever-evolving, and so is our collection.
 We add new and relevant notebooks as advancements are made.
 While we strive for quality, the content varies as it is community-driven.

+Many image based transformer models contain the logic of state of the art diffusion models.

 ## Contributing:
 We encourage contributions that enhance the library's diversity and quality.
 If you have a valuable Colab notebook related to AI transformers, please share it with the community: